jamalsoueidan/booking-api/README.md

 This allows me to primarily focus on the endpoints, rather than managing the Node Express server with its associated plugins and middlewares etc.

+Beside that I'm using Durable Functions which is an extension of Azure Fucntions, which can be long-running, and can call other durable functions synchronously and asynchronously which is great, I use when I need to upload image to shopify.

+I'm planning also to use Azure queue storage to handle webhooks data processing.

 ## 1. Create local.settings.json

 Assign the correct value to all env values.